Buccaneers–Panthers rivalry: 1990s

 The teams met again the following season (1996), with Carolina prevailing 24–0.
-It was the only shutout in the series' history, on the way to Carolina's first appearance in the NFC Championship Game.
+It would remain the only shutout in the series' history until 2024, on the way to Carolina's first appearance in the NFC Championship Game.
 It was also the first meeting at the newly constructed Ericsson Stadium.
 The two teams would never meet at Tampa Stadium before it was demolished.

 2000s

 In 2002, the Panthers and Buccaneers were placed into the newly formed NFC South division.
 They became division rivals, and would begin an annual two-game, home/away series each season.
 In 2002, Tampa Bay swept the regular season series en route to their Super Bowl victory.
 The second meeting, at Tampa, was a highly anticipated defensive struggle - Tampa Bay entered the game ranked #1 in total defense, while Carolina ranked #3.
 However, Tampa Bay won a largely one-sided contest.
 The Buccaneers racked up 314 yards of offense, forced four turnovers, and sacked Peete four times.
 The Buccaneers won by a score of 23–10, improving to 8–2 on the season, a franchise record after ten games.

 In 2003, the Buccaneers hosted Carolina in Week 2.
-The game turned into an embarrassment for Tampa Bay, and marked the point at which the rivalry firmly established and began to intensify.
 A defensive-oriented game saw young Carolina quarterback Jake Delhomme held to only 9-for-23, 96 yards and two interceptions.
 Meanwhile, Brad Johnson threw for 339 yards.
 Special teams breakdowns cost the Buccaneers dearly.
 After two earlier botched field goal attempts, the Buccaneers trailed 9–3 late in the fourth quarter.
 On the last play of regulation, Brad Johnson connected to Keenan McCardell for a dramatic game-tying touchdown pass in the back of the endzone time expired.
 The extra point would have given Tampa Bay the win.
 Martin Gramatica's extra point attempt, however, was blocked.
 The game went to overtime tied 9–9.
 Both teams traded possessions, and with just over 6 minutes left in the overtime period, Tampa Bay punted to Carolina.
 Steve Smith returned the punt 52 yards to the Tampa Bay 40-yard line.
 Five plays later, Carolina won 12–9 after a 47-yard field goal.